plumber-cd/argocd-autoscaler/DESIGN.md

    - Less sensitive to extreme outliers than other methods (like min-max).
    - Keeps each metric’s range more comparable.

+4. **Positive Offset:**
+   - Output from this normalizer will be a set of values centered around 0, with negative values representing metrics below the median.
+     Some implementations of the load index do not work well with negative values.
+   - Additional option exists to make sure that there are no negative values by using offset to the right:
+     `offset = -(min_value) + ε * (max_value - min_value))`
+    A good value for `ε` based on my practical tests seem to be `0.01`.
+    A value of `0` will just upscale smallest replica to be `0`, which is also an option.
+    I just wanted any non zero metric to have non zero weight.

 ## Load Indexer

 Load Indexer can either use the Poller directly or the Normalizer to source the metrics from `.spec.metricValuesProviderRef`.